ijisol/yazlite/README.md

 (printable ASCII, no whitespace except for sinlge space `' '`), then UTF-8 and CP437 (and ASCII) encodings are all identical.
 This restriction is recommended for maxium compatibility.
-To use UTF-8 encoding at your own risk, pass a `Buffer` into this function; it will not be validated.

 If specified and non-null, `finalSizeCallback` is given the parameters `(finalSize)` sometime during or after the call to `end()`.